 Answer: Please contact this office.
 Septic permits are generally filed by the original owner’s name of the house/lot that installed the septic.
 If there has been more than one owner of the house/lot, please have that information ready when you call our office.

-NEW Septic System Permitting Fees as of October 16, 2018
+CLICK HERE to view the NEW Septic System Permitting Fees as of September 1st, 2021

 Other Helpful Information

 - How to shock treat a contaminated well